 Conclusions of cardiac MRI prior to transcatheter pulmonary valve replacement:

-2. RVOT measures 38 mm in the maximal dimension.
-The main pulmonary artery measures 24 mm in the maximum dimension.
+- RVOT measures 38 mm in its maximal dimension.
+The main pulmonary artery measures 24 mm in maximal dimension.
 Right and left pulmonary arteries measure 21 and 24 mm in diameter.

-3. Right ventricle: Right ventricular dilatation, right ventricular hypertrophy, RV end diastolic volume index at least 135 mL.
+- right ventricle: right ventricular dilatation, right ventricular hypertrophy, RV end diastolic volume index at least 135 mL.
 RV ejection fraction 53%.

-3. Valvular function: Severe pulmonary regurgitation of the prosthetic pulmonary valve (57%).
+- valvular function: severe pulmonary regurgitation of the prosthetic pulmonary valve (57%).

 Therefore a transcatheter valve has been placed due to evidence of failure of the original valve.